Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Appendix

 \subsection{Propulsion velocity}

-In Figure \ref{fig:prop_vel} we show the measured propulsion velocity of the colloid, $v_p=\langle\vec{v}\cdot\hat{e}\rangle_t$ with the corresponded P\'eclet and Reynolds numbers computed from eqs. \ref{ec:Peclet_col} and \ref{ec:Reynolds}, as a function of the propulsion force $F_p$ applied.
+Here we show the measured propulsion velocity of the colloid, $v_p=\langle\vec{v}\cdot\hat{e}\rangle_t$ with the corresponded P\'eclet and Reynolds numbers computed from eqs. \ref{ec:Peclet_col} and \ref{ec:Reynolds}, as a function of the propulsion force $F_p$ applied.

 As it can be seen the propulsion velocity is not linear with the propulsion force nor is the same for different kinds of squirmers.
 This maybe due to the fact that we are not at sufficiently low Reynolds number, since for low enough $\mathrm{Re}$ we notice that not only the relation is more linear but also that the curves collapse, giving almost the same values for the three types of squirmers.
 As a side result we can say that the pusher is the most efficient swimmer in this kind of environments, followed by the neutral and the puller squirmer.